Erie Historical Society's Erie Biscuit Day

 We will be holding the festivities in Historic Downtown Erie, CO on Briggs Street.

-The day will feature Biscuits and Gravy, Homemade Stew, Live music, cake walk, raffle drawing, craft booths, historic photos and more.
+The day will feature Biscuits and Gravy, Homemade Stew, Live music by Weld County Ramblers, Steps for Sweets, craft booths, historic photos and more.
 It is Free to attend Erie Biscuit Day and visit the wonderful booths we have this year.

-$8 2 Biscuits, 2 Sausage, Sausage Gravy, Your choice of Coffee, Milk or Juice
+- 2 Biscuits, Sausage Gravy, Your choice of Coffee, Milk or Juice

-$5 1 Biscuit, 1 Sausage, Sausage Gravy, Your choice of Coffee, Milk or Juice
+- 1 Biscuit, Sausage Gravy, Your choice of Coffee, Milk or Juice

 Every year Erie Historical Society holds a Stew Contest.
 Local restaurants provide the stew and Biscuit Day attendees get to participate in a blind taste and vote for their favorite stew.
 We will announce the winning stew at the end of Biscuit Day.